leganux/apiatojs/README.md

 * PUT: updateById (Find an item by ID and edit it)
 * DELETE: findIdAndDelete (Find an item by ID and delete it)
 * POST: datatable (support for mongoose-datatables-fork plugin)
+* POST: datatable_aggregate (Call data from aggregation and returns to datatable format)

 And this is not all within those functions and through parameters that can be sent mainly in the query of the URL you can.